Linear quadratic Chabauty: Linear quadratic Chabauty for -integral points

 \begin{remark} \begin{enumerate}[(a)] \item In Step~\eqref{a:qc-hts}, we preferably choose points in $J(\Q)$ represented by divisors whose support consists only of points in $\calU(\Z)$.
 However, it is still possible to compute $\alpha_0,\ldots,\alpha_{g-1}$ if we need to use other representatives. \item We compute the power series in Step~\eqref{a:qc-rho-in-z} as follows.
 We write

-All the quantities in the first line of Equation \eqref{eq:express-as-power-series} are independent of $P$, and we have already explained how to compute them.
+All the quantities in the first line of~\eqref{eq:express-as-power-series} are independent of $P$, and we have already explained how to compute them.
 Recalling that we have

-for some coefficients $\beta_0,\ldots,\beta_{g-1}\in \Q_p$, all the integrals that appear in the second line of Equation \eqref{eq:express-as-power-series} are tiny integrals.
-As tiny integrals are computed integrating term by term, if a point $P$ is described using a parameter $z$, the function $\rho$ is indeed expressed as a power series in $z$. \item We can get a smaller set $A$ of zeros by noting that the sets $T_q$ are actually larger than necessary.
+for some coefficients $\beta_0,\ldots,\beta_{g-1}\in \Q_p$, all the integrals that appear in the second line of~\eqref{eq:express-as-power-series} are tiny integrals, (see \cite[\S3.2 and Algorithm 3]{Jen-Even-Degree-CI}).
+As tiny integrals are computed integrating term by term, if a point $P$ is described using a parameter $z$, the function $\rho$ is indeed expressed as a power series in $z$.
+If we use $\rho$ as suggested in Remark \ref{r:no-int-point}, then we compute the integral $\int_{\iota(P)}^P \omega_i$ for any $0\leq i \leq g$ as

+\item We can get a smaller set $A$ of zeros by noting that the sets $T_q$ are actually larger than necessary.
 In fact, it suffices to compute the set of all values

 where $\Gamma$ runs through $V_1(\mathcal{X})$. \item Recall from Remark~\ref{r:no-int-point} that we do not need to have an integral point $Q$ available, since we can use the function

 where $\iota$ is the hyperelliptic involution.
 In this case, we could get smaller sets $T_q$ by computing how $\iota$ acts on the special fiber $\mathcal{X}_q$, but we have not implemented this. \end{enumerate} \end{remark}